cscharf-hub/wavecatcher-analysis/README.md

 # Getting started

 ## Doing a custom setup
-To get started open a linux or mac terminal and download repository:
+To get started open a Linux or Mac terminal and download repository:
 ```
 git clone https://github.com/cscharf-hub/wavecatcher-analysis
 ```